Skip to content

 Premium features (real-time feeds, analytics, bulk export)

-Different customers pay for different things because they get different value.
+Different customers pay for different things because they derive different value.

-Why they pay: It's 10-50x cheaper than existing engagement platforms, it gives them real-time constituent sentiment data, and it makes them look responsive to community input.
-A council member who can say "42 attested residents support this — here are their voices" has a more defensible vote than one who relies on whoever showed up to the 7pm meeting.
+Why they'd pay: It's 10-50x cheaper than existing engagement platforms, and it produces defensible data.
+A council member who can say "42 attested residents support this — here are their voices" has a more defensible vote than one who relies on whoever showed up to a 7pm meeting.

-What they get: Structured civic engagement data across multiple jurisdictions — voice counts, trending issues, anomaly detection, historical patterns.
+Value: Structured civic data across multiple jurisdictions — voice counts, trending issues, anomaly detection, historical patterns.

-Why they pay: Local journalism is dying because individual reporters can't cover the volume.
-A journalist with CivicOS data across 20 Bay Area cities can spot patterns no single reporter could: "Housing opposition is spiking in 6 Marin cities simultaneously — same developer involved in all of them."
-That's a story that wins awards and drives subscriptions.
+Why they'd pay: Local journalism is dying because individual reporters can't cover the volume.
+A journalist with civic coordination data across 20 cities in a region can spot patterns no single reporter could: "Housing opposition is spiking in 6 cities simultaneously — same developer involved in all of them."
+That's a story that drives accountability.

 Civic Organizations

-What they get: Issue-specific engagement data across jurisdictions and government levels.
-"How is housing sentiment trending across Marin?"
-"How many people are committed to attending the county hearing?"
+Value: Issue-specific engagement data across jurisdictions and government levels.
+"How is housing sentiment trending across the county?"
+"How many people are committed to attending the hearing?"

-Why they pay: Organizations spend enormous effort manually tracking civic engagement — monitoring agendas, counting attendees, coordinating member action.
-CivicOS automates the intelligence layer.
+Why they'd pay: Organizations spend enormous effort manually tracking civic engagement — monitoring agendas, counting attendees, coordinating member action.
+Structured civic data automates the intelligence layer.

-What they get: API access to structured civic data and coordination signals.
-Build applications on top of CivicOS's data layer.
+Value: API access to structured civic data and coordination signals.
+Build applications on top of the data layer rather than building data infrastructure from scratch.

-Why they pay: Building civic data infrastructure from scratch is months of work per city.
-CivicOS provides it as an API.
+Why they'd pay: Building civic data infrastructure is months of work per city.
+An API provides it as a service.

 Residents